Crazy in Love: Cover versions

 Several artists have recorded cover versions of "Crazy in Love".
 In 2003, Irish singer-songwriter Mickey Joe Harte recorded an acoustic rendition of "Crazy In Love" for the charity album Even Better Than the Real Thing Vol. 1.
 Alternative rock band Snow Patrol recorded the song during a BBC session with Zane Lowe.
-Snow Patrol's version was released as a B-side to the single "Spitting Games", on the compilation Cosmosonica – Tom Middleton Presents Crazy Covers Vol. 1 and on Snow Patrol's compilation album Up to Now.
+Snow Patrol's version was released as a B-side to the single "Spitting Games", on the 2005 compilation Cosmosonica – Tom Middleton Presents Crazy Covers Vol. 1 and on Snow Patrol's 2009 compilation album Up to Now.
 Ross Langager of PopMatters noted that their cover "sparks an initial chuckle of recognition but soon after becomes more than a bit unfortunate".
 David Byrne closed his concert at the Hollywood Bowl on June 27, 2005, with a samba-tinged version of "Crazy in Love".
 In 2007, American alternative rock band Switchfoot produced a rock version that was released as part of Yahoo!'s CoverArt series.
 Switchfoot produced a video for their cover version.
 Nashville-based indie quintet Wild Cub performed a version of the song in June 2014 for The A.V.
 Club's A.V.
 Undercover series.

 British band The Magic Numbers performed "Crazy in Love" on the Australian radio station Triple J, and recorded it for the Starbucks (Hear Music) compilation album, Sounds Eclectic: The Covers Project (2007).
 Tracy Bonham covered the song with guitar and violin accompaniment, for her 2007 album In The City + In The Woods.
 British close harmony trio The Puppini Sisters covered "Crazy in Love" for their 2007 album The Rise and Fall of Ruby Woo; this was remixed by the electronica jazz outfit The Real Tuesday Weld.
 Indie artist Dsico recorded an electronic cover of the song.
 In 2009, Pattern Is Movement recorded a cover of "Crazy in Love", which they claimed was inspired by Anohni's version; this cover was included on their September 4, 2009 Daytrotter session.
-Antony and the Johnsons released an orchestral version of the song as the b-side to their 2009 single "Aeon".
-Indie singer-songwriter Eden recorded a cover version of "Crazy in Love" for his final extended play (EP) under the EDEN Project alias.
+Antony and the Johnsons released an orchestral version of the song as the B-side to their 2009 single "Aeon".
+Indie singer-songwriter Eden recorded a cover version of "Crazy in Love" for Final Call, his final extended play (EP) under the Eden Project alias.